adilorta/The-Dispersion-Box/README.md

 # The-Dispersion-Box
-This toolbox allows you to calculate the dispersion behavior of elastic/viscoelastic orthotropic multi-layered materials
+This toolbox allows you to calculate the dispersion behavior of elastic/viscoelastic orthotropic multi-layered plates

 This toolbox is designed and created in Matlab 2021b.
 Besides, it is a standalone app and it doesn't require any license.